Shriram-M/Smart-Plug-Web/README.md

-# Smart-Plug-Web
+# EnergyMonitoringWeb
-ASP Web Interface for The Smart Plug
+ASP .NET website to load and display Energy Monitoring data from a Firebase server.